elmerdotdev/e-0923-react-final-project/README.md

 ## Installation

-Create a NextJS project with `npx create-next-app@14.1.0`
+Create a NextJS project with `npx create-next-app@14.1.0`.
+Use this version instead of the latest version (14.2.0) as it still has problems on Windows.

 ## Requirements